Tender lefse with winter chanterelles, sauerkraut and Swedish cheese is a sort of mushroom burrito from another dimension you have to try.

 Grudgingly, I accepted Grandmas offer of flour tortillas to take their place.
 Now, I'm not saying you should skip the lefse, this little mushroom burrito is so good it's worth breaking out the lefse mat and turning sticks just to taste it (or buying some from your local grocery store).

-But, if push comes to shove, a thin, warm flour tortilla, and all the heresy that comes with it, can work in a pinch.
-Lefse is lighter, and more delicate than a clunky tortilla though, and the two are completely different products, so it is definitely a concession.
+But, if push comes to shove, a thin, warm flour tortilla can work in a pinch.
+Lefse is lighter, and more delicate than a clunky tortilla though, and the two are completely different products, so it's a concession.

 In Minnesota and Wisconsin, Lefse is sold at all kinds of grocery stores, but, if you have the chance, it's worth heading over to one of the most iconic of Scandinavian food markets our region has to offer: Ingebretsens.

 Not only does Ingebretsens make their own lefse, but they also have homemade fenelar (a smoked mutton ham), homemade blood sausage, salted pork trotters, and cloudberry preserves.

 Of course, there's also the miniature trolls and crafts painted with the delicate Rosemåling technique all over that always reminds me of my Grandmother, and family time making rosette cookies and krumkake filled with whipped cream.

 Using Different Mushrooms

 I use winter chanterelles here, but any thin, delicate related mushroom would be good.
 Black trumpet mushrooms and small cinnabar chanterelles would be great too.
 Sliced Hedgehog mushrooms and cauliflower mushrooms are both in season at the same time and could work too.